 I thought, “Naaah, it’s just two weeks.
 What could go wrong?”

 I spent my first two weeks in lockdown cleaning out my storage area and sorting out my inventory.
-Some improvements were made on my postings such as new pictures and I also updated the descriptions of some items.
+Some improvements were made to my postings such as new pictures and I also updated the descriptions of some items.

 “All is well,” so I thought.